 The second step involves the skill and creativity of the maker to decorate the pottery.
-There are various drawing techniques, but depends on the frame and purposes of the products.
+There are various drawing techniques but depends on the frame and purposes of the products.
 Then, the pottery will process through a product called enamel coating and some people consider their methods to be family’s secret.

 Drawing Beautiful Decoration

-Finally, artisans will start baking the products which is the most important step of all.
+Finally, artisans will start baking the products which are the most important step of all.
 According to tradition, the oldest of the craftsmen prayed to fire god for blessing as controlling the heat is the key to success.
 After that significant process, the product is checked for the last time.

 Pottery in Bat Trang Village varies, however, they are often divided into 3 groups.
 The first one is utilitarian ware such as teacups, vases, jars, plates.
 The next one is cult ware consisting of candle holders, altar boxes, incense burners and so on.
 There are also decorations including house models, statues of animals and deity.